Creativity may be key to healthy aging. Here are ways to stay inspired.

 Stay strong and motivated

-Just as creativity can enhance health, good health can enhance creativity.
-Kaufman suggests activities like Sudoku to keep the brain sharp, which “helps you hold onto creativity longer.”
-Steinfeldt is a punster — “not stupid dad puns,” he assured me — competing onstage at the pun-off world championships in Austin.
+Just as creativity can enhance health, being strong in mind and body can enhance creativity.
+Kaufman suggests activities such as Sudoku to keep the brain sharp, which “helps you hold onto creativity longer.”
+Steinfeldt is a punster — “not stupid dad puns,” he assured me — who competed onstage at the Pun-Off World Championships in Austin.
 Recently, he took first-year French and Italian courses with University of Minnesota freshmen.

 Regular exercise increases stamina, which is necessary for generating many ideas.
 Unsurprisingly, my interviewees don’t just go to the gym.
 Steinfeldt strives to break Guinness records; he can hold a reverse plank with 100 pounds on his back for 2 minutes, 15 seconds (the record for any age is 1 minute, 32 seconds).
 He organized a media event — building on his business and marketing background — for his “strength endurance trifecta,” a blur of handstand push-ups and planks, hoping to inspire others to try it.

 Staying motivated is also key to creative longevity.
 Steinfeldt is giving back to younger generations with motivational speaking about his resilience after prostate cancer.
-Trueblood, the novelist, is motivated to continue writing because it helps her make meaning of her life and the death of loved ones.
+Trueblood, the novelist, is motivated to continue writing, because it helps her make meaning of her life and the death of loved ones.
 “Death is a great inspirer,” she said.

 The relationship goes both ways; being creative is sometimes motivation enough.
-After a pandemic absence, Bryan, the illustrator, is returning to his studio on Little Cranberry Island, in Maine.
+After a pandemic absence, Bryan, the illustrator, is returning to his studio on Little Cranberry Island in Maine.
 As his 98th birthday approaches, “I always have ideas whirling in my head,” he said.
 “My passion for being creative will never cease.”

-Matt Fuchs lives in Silver Spring , Md., and writes about health and culture.
-Follow him on Twitter .
+Matt Fuchs lives in Silver Spring, Md., and writes about health and culture.
+Follow him on Twitter.